RDeRenzi/mujpy/docs/Tutorial.rst

     ## Mujpy tester, for inline graphics specify: %matplotlib notebook, for interactive %matplotlib tk (or just    %matplotlib)
     # %matplotlib -l  lists all the possible options
     %matplotlib tk
-    # loads the distribution when a distribution is already installed
-    from mujpy.mugui import mugui
-    MuJPy = mugui()

 Cut and paste it into an empty notebook cell.
 Click on the left blue vertical line to toggle hide this first cell.
 Run it as usual